sfloresmo/VRR_MSR/README.md

 When iter_init=0, the correlation is initialised as a Gaussian.
 After each iteration, iter_init is updated: iter_init = 1, 2, …, (nb_iter-1).

-In the following section, we show the command to generate the files, and plot the two- and three-point correlations.
+In the following section, we show the command to generate the data files, and plot the two- and three-point correlations.
 For demonstration purposes, we use downgraded parameters so the computation is faster and can be run locally, in particular we use order = 1.

 Run